justinquedible/Camp-Izza/README.md

+# NOTE: This repository is no longer in use.
+We have migrated to the following repo: [Camp-Izza-V2](https://github.com/justinquedible/Camp-Izza-V2).

 **Camp Izza for our Senior Design Project** \
 Some of the changes I’m hoping you can implement within the Camp Izza system are:
     _Integrate an attendance system that can be accessed by admin and counselors alike. \